Dealing with Disappointment Gaps

 And when you continually set expectations that don’t work out as you planned, it’s easy to think: “I’m not good enough” or “This isn’t for me” or “I’m ready to quit.”

-So if the problem is imagining an expectation that doesn’t come true, is the answer to not set expectations or to set lower expectations?
+So, if the problem is imagining an expectation that doesn’t come true, is the answer to not set expectations or to set lower expectations?
 I don’t think so.
-I think we need to set high expectations in order to push ourselves further than we thought we could go.
+I think we need to set high expectations to push ourselves further than we thought we could go.

 In my opinion, to set the right expectations they need to meet one rule: They should be 100% within our control.
 To manage disappointment, we need to differentiate between situations that fall within our control and factors that are beyond it.
 Being able to recognize the difference will help to deal with frustrations more appropriately.

-You might not be able to control what you weigh when you step on the scale, but you absolutely can control the reasons why you eat as well as the what, how much and when you eat.
-So, to set realistic expectations, you first have to ask yourself what you have control over and focus your energy on those things.
+You might not be able to control what you weigh when you step on the scale, but you absolutely can control the reasons why you eat as well as what, how much and when you eat.
+So, to set realistic expectations, you first must ask yourself what you have control over and focus your energy on those things.

 Slimcerely yours℠,